josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧁_bro_i_was_looking_at_chai_creme_brulee_was_is_the_issue_there.md

  Because somewhere very close to power there is an incredibly leaky tap.

  And sadly, I seem to be witness to a lot of it spits out.

+ ---

+note that this came after the data security activities this week, including escalation to ICO for the wider issue (which has previously been a point of interference, just like access to the law profession has), and Nottingham returning a saw such that it now understands and knows how there have been some mistakes, because of what is being held back and because of what is being disclosed.

+---